 Many people ask me, “What is the difference between physical therapy and physiotherapy?”
-Some claim that physiotherapy indicates more of a hands-on manual therapy approach to rehabilitation, while Physical Therapy indicates a more exercise-based approach to rehabilitation.
+Some claim that physiotherapy indicates more of a hands-on manual therapy approach to rehabilitation, while physical therapy indicates a more exercise-based approach to rehabilitation.
 In my opinion, however, these terms are synonymous.

-- Carter Physical Therapy was a name already taken by a PT practice in California.
+- Carter Physical Therapy was already taken by a PT practice on the West coast.

-- I have Australian citizenship and therefore, do feel somewhat of a tie to the term ‘physiotherapy’ as well.
+- I am a dual U.S.-Australian citizen and feel somewhat of a connection with the term “physiotherapy” as well.

 In conclusion: Although you’ll find that different PT practices either use physical therapy or physiotherapy to describe their services, they basically mean the same thing today, both in the U.S. and abroad.
 Click here for more information on the treatment philosophies and methods you can expect at our PT clinic in Austin.